 State laws can also set certain requirements that an assessment debt must meet before foreclosure can be pursued.
 For example, delinquent assessments must exceed $1,200.00, or be at least twelve months past due, before an Arizona association can foreclose.
 California imposes similar requirements, though the delinquent assessment amount must exceed $1,800.00 or be more than a year past due.
 Notably, if these requirements are not met, California law authorizes associations to pursue small claims judgments against delinquent homeowners.
 If a small claims court judgment is entered, the homeowner will be subject to judgment executions, such as wage garnishments, and his or her credit score will drop due to the judgment, but the property itself will not be sold (unless the association decides to foreclose later).

 The statute of limitations applicable to association foreclosure suits is generally shorter than most other liens.
 Where a judgment lien usually remains valid for ten or twenty years unless it is renewed, an assessment lien expires if a suit is not filed to enforce the lien.
-If no complaint is filed within the prescribed period, the association loses its right to enforce the lien.
-A title report will show that a lien outside of the limitations period is no longer valid, and so the lien does not have to be paid off in a subsequent closing.
-Because of the relatively short statutes of limitations, homeowners' associations have to be fairly aggressive in enforcing liens if they want to collect unpaid assessments.
+If no complaint is filed within the prescribed period, the association loses its right to enforce the claim.
+A title report will show that a claim for money outside of the limitations period is no longer valid, and so the claim for money does not have to be paid off in a subsequent closing.
+Because of the relatively short statutes of limitations, homeowners' associations have to be fairly aggressive in enforcing its money claims if they want to collect unpaid assessments.

 What happens when a foreclosure lawsuit is filed?